projectatomic/atomic-site/source/docs/docker-building-rhel-images.md

     ENTRYPOINT /usr/sbin/httpd -DFOREGROUND

-Now the administrator can use this simple Dockerfile as a template for building lots of other web sites.
+The administrator can use this simple Dockerfile as a template for building other web sites.

-Simply build and run from the directory where the Dockerfile and content is located.
+Build and run from the directory where the Dockerfile and content is located.
 The '.' in the `docker build` command signifies where the Dockerfile is located :

     # docker build -rm --tag=mysite .
     # docker run -d mysite

 This approach is a great way to learn about Docker and building images.
-It is also a great way for trouble shooting are protyping.
+It is also good for troubleshooting and protyping.
 It is how `docker.io` teaches you about Docker in their Getting Started web page.

 Recommendation: It would be good to expose port 80 and define the entry point in the `rhel-httpd` image and then merely add the files in the final Dockefile.
 That way the application only has to worry about the files needed for the new website.

 ### Using a Single Dockerfile

-Alternatively the administrator may decide that building interactively is a bit tedious and perhaps error prone.
+The administrator may decide that building interactively is tedious and error-prone.
 Instead the administrator could build a single Dockerfile that layers on the Apache Web server and the web site content in one build.

 A good practice is to make a subdirectory with a related name and create a Dockerfile in that directory.
 E.g. a directory called mongo may contain a Dockerfile for a MongoDB image, or a directory called httpd may container an Dockerfile for an Apache web server.
 Copy or create all other content that you wish to add to the image into the new directory.